RXT067/KGGO/games-moba/leagueoflegends/README.md

 Last tested: https://youtu.be/aM6Tn45vTSo

 ## Warning
 Wine and Winetricks are invoked as root since ebuild doesn't support invoking them as non-root to my knowledge.
-Permissions are fixed within the ebuild once the deps and game is installed.
+Permissions are fixed within the ebuild unless you open a launcher after the installation and once the deps and game is installed.